jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/01-String-Intro.md

 This section focuses on string concepts.
 ######
-Many students obtain significant knowledge and capability non-scalar data types (arrays / objects) , but struggle with scalar types (strings / numbers / booleans / etc).
+Many students obtain significant knowledge and capability on non-scalar data types (arrays / objects) , but struggle with scalar types (strings / numbers / booleans / etc).
 Strings tend to pose particular difficuly due to being iterable but not mutable.
 ######
 ### Learning Objectives
 It is common in both toy problems and the real world to need to parse strings and deal deeply with all data types.